stalinbritto86/WordPress-medical-website/README.md

 Working on developing a medical website using wordpress.
 For integrating advance features such as doctors info, am planned to create multiple categories in custom wordpress database.

 Playing with wordpress core files is little fun!
-Wewbsite on the way!
+Website on the way!

 ----------